-The difference in energy consumption between an air compressor operating in idling mode and being physically shut down can be significant depending on the base case and post-retrofit case methods of system control (as demonstrated by CFM-bin6) where base case consumption includes 13,113 kilowatt hours (kWh) when the inlet valve modulation (w/blowdown) compressor is operating in idling mode for approximately 770 hours per year; whereas the post-retrofit case VSD-controlled system (w/stopping) has zero energy consumption for the same binhours.
+The difference in energy consumption between an air compressor operating in idling mode and being physically shut down can be significant depending on the base case and post-retrofit case methods of system control (as demonstrated by CFM-bin6) where base case consumption includes 13,113 kilowatt-hours (kWh) when the inlet valve modulation (with blowdown) compressor is operating in idling mode for approximately 770 hours per year; whereas the post-retrofit case VSD-controlled system (with stopping) has zero energy consumption for the same bin-hours.
 It is also common to differentiate between compressor systems operating in "timed-out" mode versus "shut-down" mode.
 "Timed-out" mode is generally determined from metering.
+"Shut-down" mode is typically determined from staff interviews and is verified from metering.